Memetic-Block/wuzzy-docs/docs/api/index.md

   target = nestId,
   action = 'Index-Document',
-  data = 'This is the content of my web page...', ['Document-URL'] = 'https://example.com/page', -- will be used as Document-Id ['Document-Last-Crawled-At'] = '1629123456', ['Document-Content-Type'] = 'text/html',
+  data = 'This is the content of my web page...', ['document-url'] = 'https://example.com/page', -- will be used as Document-Id ['document-last-crawled-at'] = '1629123456', ['document-content-type'] = 'text/html',
-  ['Document-Title'] = 'Example Page', ['Document-Description'] = 'This is an example page' })
+  ['document-title'] = 'Example Page', ['document-description'] = 'This is an example page' })
 ```